Presidential Youth Fitness Program adopts the FITNESSGRAM® assessment and Physical Best professional development to promote lifetime physical activity

 Now, Physical Best has gotten even better.
 Yes, it still helps teachers to plan and conduct fun and developmentally appropriate activities-wide-ranging competitive and noncompetitive activities that allow all students to take part successfully.
 All activities are consistent with the new physical activity guidelines for youth, developed by the Centers for Disease Control and Prevention.

-Physical Best still emphasizes personal responsibility and provides educational progressions that help students take ownership of their health-related fitness.
-It still includes assessment tools, and it supports the 2004 NASPE National Physical Education standards.
+Physical Best still emphasizes personal responsibility, includes assessment tools and provides educational progressions that help students take ownership of their health-related fitness.

 Plus, the second edition of Physical Best resources includes the following new features: